 The arrival of cloud computing to enterprise IT brought much more than new business value and end-user utility.
 Most notably, confusion.
 An entirely new set of terms was created to describe the many varieties of virtual data storage and transmission.
 First, we learned about private clouds, or cloud environments that were created to only support workloads from a specific organization.
 Private cloud infrastructure like this is usually, but not always, created utilizing resources within a company’s own on-premises data center.
 Then as time progressed, someone told us about public clouds, or clouds that are publicly accessed and consumed.
 This means that all hardware-based networking, storage, and compute resources are owned and managed by a third-party provider like Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP).
 Though workloads are partitioned for data security, these resources are shared by the customers of a particular public cloud provider.

 With now two types of clouds to account for, we would naturally need terminology to describe the transmission of applications and data between public and private clouds.
 This architecture is what we define as a hybrid cloud.
+So, what is a hybrid cloud?
 As an encrypted highway of sorts, hybrid cloud allows operators to perform a single task leveraging two separate cloud resources.
 However, keep in mind that most hybrid cloud environments utilize two separate private clouds.
 The key to remember is that hybrid combines the resources of two different clouds – could be two private, two public, or a mix of both.
 If you were to visualize a Venn diagram, and assigned an on-prem private cloud on the left and a cloud hosted private on the right, a hybrid cloud would entail the sum of both parts.
 The overlapping space in the middle represents the encrypted layer.

 This middle ground between clouds provides a vital bridge for data transmission.
 It allows organizations to leverage cloud capabilities without compromising productivity or security.
 Scenarios in which a hybrid cloud model is utilized include: